grossconstance0/notes/README.md

 # 2024-03-03
 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, after profiling and identifying bottlenecks.
 Remember that simplicity, readability, and robustness are often undervalued virtues in the pursuit of performance."

+# 2024-03-04
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, it means writing clean, readable, and maintainable code that solves a problem efficiently without unnecessary complexity.
+Strive to reduce redundancy, improve clarity, and modularize your work for scalability and collaboration.
+Remember, the goal is not just to make it work, but also to make it easy to understand and adapt in the future."